CammiePone/Planning-Docs/Arcanus.md

     - Creates a hole in space, sucking all nearby entities into a pocket dimension.
   - [ ] Arcane Binding
     - Lets you link yourself to another player, giving you both large buffs but forces you to physically be within a certain distance of each other.
+  - [ ] Wishing Star
+    - Upon casting, the player will be given 3 tasks to complete.
+Failure may result in death and loss of items, but succeeding will allow the player to make a wish from a pre-defined list.
+The more valuable the wish, the harder subsequent tasks become for anyone who casts the spell.

 ## Trinkets
 - [ ] Wand